What is SMDP?

-Baccalaureate, graduate or Ph.D. students and Post-Doctoral researchers from racial and ethnic groups (Hispanic Americans, Pacific Islanders, African Americans and Native Americans), underrepresented in the medtical technology, biotechnology and consumer healthcare workforce.
+Baccalaureate, graduate, Ph.D. students or Post-Doctoral researchers from racial and ethnic groups (Hispanic Americans, Pacific Islanders, African Americans and Native Americans), underrepresented in the medical technology, biotechnology and consumer healthcare workforce.

 Applicants must be eligible to work permanently in the United States without needing a visa or sponsorship.

-The program application form lists the disciplines and skills we seek for each sector or you may watch our student info webinar.
+The program application form lists the disciplines and skills we seek for each sector.

 How do SMDP Scholars receive mentoring?